camille-rouet/PDG-Arena-extra/readme.md

 > simulation-data/paper-PDG-Arena/2023-12-15_goodHeightGoodAlignment.RData

-— A Rdata file containing the simulation results and the dataset used in the publication
+— A Rdata file containing the simulation results and the dataset used in the publication (see the accompanying readme)

-> simulation-data/paper-PDG-Arena/2023-12-15_goodHeightGoodAlignment_readme.txt

-— It describes the above-mentioned dataset

 > simulation-data/paper-PDG-Arena/multiScripts_copy.txt